Wondering how to increase conversion rates for your e-commerce store?

 Phrases like these can be placed on your about page or as the title tag of the website.

-Lastly, every blog post you write needs to be centred around a main keyword and secondary ones as well.
+Lastly, every blog post you write needs to be centered around a main keyword and a secondary one as well.
 You are posting on your store’s blog, right?

 Inbound marketing by far has the best ROI out of any strategy right now.